Skip to main content

 1. Pricing

-Notion.
-Free Personal (unlimited blocks for individuals).
-Plus $10/member/month.
-Business $20/member/month.
-Enterprise is custom per Notion pricing page (May 2026).
+Notion's free Personal plan has unlimited blocks for individuals, a change shipped in 2020.
+Plus is $10/member/month, Business is $20/member/month, and Enterprise is custom per Notion pricing page (May 2026).
 Annual billing saves up to 20%.
-Notion AI is included on Business and Enterprise; Free and Plus tiers get only a trial.
+Notion AI is included on Business and Enterprise.
+Free and Plus tiers get only a trial.

-Craft.
-Free Starter (1,500 blocks).
-Plus is the current entry tier from ~$5/mo USD equivalent (regional pricing varies) per Craft pricing page (May 2026).
+Craft's Free Starter tier includes 1,500 blocks.
+Plus is the current entry tier from ~$5/mo USD equivalent, with regional pricing variation per Craft pricing page (May 2026).
 The legacy Personal Pro at $14.99/month or $99/year is being phased out per public listings (May 2026).
 Team plans bundle AI Assistant.

 Notion AI's bundling is a recent shift.
 Where Notion AI used to be a flat $10/month add-on for any tier, the May 2026 structure ships AI inside Business and Enterprise as the default, with Free and Plus reduced to a trial.
 This research-grade pricing model (cited by Notion's own changelog) effectively raises the floor for AI users from $20/mo to $20/mo Business per member.
 Craft AI Assistant remains bundled with paid tiers per Craft pricing page (May 2026), which lowers the AI cost-per-user for Apple-first writers.

-Verdict.
-For free tier, Notion wins on volume (unlimited blocks).
-For paid solo, Craft Plus from ~$5/mo undercuts Notion Plus at $10/member/mo.
-Teams: Notion is cheaper at scale once seat count multiplies.
+The pricing verdict depends on use case.
+For free tier, Notion wins on volume because it allows unlimited blocks.
+For paid solo use, Craft Plus from ~$5/mo undercuts Notion Plus at $10/member/mo.
+For teams, Notion is cheaper at scale once seat count multiplies.

 2. Design and Writing Surface

-Craft.
-Won the 2021 Apple Design Award (cited on Apple's awards page).
-Block-based editor with native typography, focus mode (one block at a time), distraction-free reading view. iA Writer-style polish, with type sizes pegged to SF Pro and New York system fonts so paragraphs render at iOS-native rhythm.
+Craft won the 2021 Apple Design Award, cited on Apple's awards page.
+It uses a block-based editor with native typography, focus mode, and distraction-free reading view.
+The polish is closer to iA Writer, with type sizes pegged to SF Pro and New York system fonts so paragraphs render at iOS-native rhythm.

-Notion.
-Block-based editor with slash menus, comments, mentions, embeds, and a left sidebar that always shows your workspace.
-Functional but busier; the sidebar can be collapsed but reappears every cold launch per public reports on the Notion forum.
+Notion also uses a block-based editor, but with slash menus, comments, mentions, embeds, and a left sidebar that always shows your workspace.
+It is functional but busier.
+The sidebar can be collapsed but reappears every cold launch per public reports on the Notion forum.

-Verdict.
-Craft wins for pure writing experience.
+Craft wins the pure writing experience.
 Notion wins for documents that mix prose with embedded databases or kanban boards.
-Many writers comparing this against Notion vs Obsidian find the same axis (polish vs power) shows up there too.
+Many writers comparing this against Notion vs Obsidian find the same axis, polish versus power, shows up there too.
 For users curious about a third Apple-leaning option, Notion vs Apple Notes covers the free baseline.
+For the broader option set, see Apple Notes alternatives.

 Research on writing flow (Mueller & Oppenheimer 2014, on note-taking modality) suggests fewer interface distractions correlate with deeper processing of source material.
 Craft's one-block-at-a-time focus mode is the closest implementation of that finding among modern editors, per public reviews of the app since its 2019 launch.